jyotprajapati/mykuver/README.md

 # mykuver

-This is a devotion app for senier citizens in local language(gujarati).
+This is a devotion app for senior citizens in local language(gujarati).
 It is made for a perticular religious community.